georgievnikolay/Web-Scraper/README.md

-# Web scraper for blogs
+# Web Scraper for WordPress-based Blogs

 # Have fun!